nullmight/Tab-for-CSF214-Tuts/README.md

     Send {space 4}
     return
     ```
-    The first line contains the trigger/shortcut, I used `Shift + Tab`, you can use anything you like but make sure it doesn't block any other important functionality.
+    The first line contains the trigger/shortcut, I used `Tab`, you can use anything you like but make sure it doesn't block any other important functionality.
 Refer to AutoHotkey help to find what characters are used to reference different keys.

 4. Save the script, close the editing window and run it.